Custom Configuration

 Configuration Architecture

-- Contains default settings for standard event parameters and click IDs
+- Includes standard event parameters and click IDs

 - Provides fallback variables to prevent compilation errors